 Prescription for Prevention

 Prescription drug abuse is a growing epidemic in Cuyahoga County and throughout the state of Ohio.
 Each day, nearly four Ohioans die because of drug-related overdose.
-The Northern Ohio Poison Control Center asks that you help end prescription drug abuse by talking to family, friends and teens about the dangers of taking medication without a prescription or sharing prescription drugs and the highly addictive nature of these drugs.

 A recent national study found that 53 percent of people aged 18-25 obtained prescription pain relievers free from family members or friends for nonmedical use.
 Although it may seem wasteful to dispose of costly prescription medication, properly disposing of unneeded or old medication is one way to prevent prescription drug abuse among your family and friends.